A great trip abroad with your loved ones is an amazing chance for unique vacation photography.

 There are a lot of good reasons for waking up early for holiday photography.
 This is your holiday as well.
 So get the balance right so you don’t need a holiday after your holiday!

 Here are the reasons you’ll be up at the crack of dawn for the best holiday photography.

-- Local life – Even though you’ll be a tourist yourself, you’ll want to avoid photographing other tourists in your holiday travel photography.
-To do this waking up early, while other tourists are still sleeping is a great idea.
-At this time of day you’ll get a real idea of how local life is lived, great for street photography!
+- Local life—Even though you’ll be a tourist yourself, you’ll want to avoid photographing other tourists in your holiday travel photography.
+To do this, waking up early while other tourists are still sleeping is a great idea.
+At this time of day, you’ll get a real idea of how local life is lived, which is great for street photography!

 7. How to Make the Most of Available Light on a Holiday

 A lot of holiday photography means you’ll be photographing in imperfect light.
 That’s because you’ll be following the schedule of your family, not the schedule of a photographer.

 There may be times where you just happen to be at the right place when the light is perfect, but it’s unlikely to be planned.